Is the cost of living in Medellin cheap or expensive?

 🤩 You won’t get bored: There are so many things to do in Medellin – it’s hard to not have a weekend full of activities.
 There’s also some cool day trips from Medellin which are well worth it!

-☀️ Perfect spring weather: It’s called the City of Eternal Spring because it’s usually a nice 25 deg, sunny day.
+☀️ Perfect spring weather: It’s called the City of Eternal Spring because it’s usually a nice 25 degress, sunny day.
 We left close to the rainy season which meant we got rainy afternoons too!
-If you don’t want a humid climate, Medellin is pretty great.
+If you don’t want a humid climate that is comfortable year-round, it doesn’t get much better than Medellin weather.

 Medellin is a bustling city with a vibrant community.
 We only see huge growth come from this wonderful city!
 Medellin is a true staple on the digital nomad route for good reason – you have to visit at least once!